AshtarCodes/AIE8/15_A2A_LangGraph/README.md

 ### 🏗️ Activity #1:

+##### Instructions

 Build a LangGraph Graph to "use" your application.

 Do this by creating a Simple Agent that can make API calls to the 🤖Agent Node above through the A2A protocol.

+##### Student Answer:

+The code for the client agent is in `app/client` directory, specifically at `app/client/client_agent.py`.
+To run the test script for the client agent, you may run `uv run python app/client/test_client_agent.py` from the root of this repository.

+This test script will run three test queries against the client, and the client agent will decide whether it can answer or if it needs more information - the agent has the `query_a2a_agent` tool available to ask for more information from the a2a agent on the server.

 ### ❓ Question #1:

 What are the core components of an `AgentCard`?

 ##### ✅ Answer:

+The core components of an AgentCard are:

+- id or name: A unique identifier or name for the agent.
+- description: A short summary describing what the agent does.
+- capabilities: A list or dictionary of skills, functions, or API methods the agent exposes, including their schemas.
+- contact: Information on how to reach or interact with the agent (such as endpoint URLs).
+- version: The version of the AgentCard schema or the agent itself.
+  Some AgentCards may also include metadata such as license, maintainer/author, icon, or tags for additional information and discovery.

 <br />